Error bounds for a uniform asymptotic approximation of the zeros of the Bessel function $J_{\nu}(x)$: Introduction and main result

 uniformly for $m=1,2,3,\ldots$ and $\nu > 0$.
 The coefficients $z_{m,s}$ ($s=1,2,3,\ldots$) were shown to be rational functions of the leading term $z_{m,0}$ and two other readily computable variables (described below).
 Apart from $z_{m,0}$ these coefficients vanish as $m \to \infty$, thus providing a powerful and simple uniform asymptotic expansion for one or both of $m$ or $\nu$ large.
 The first four coefficients are given below, and the rest can be evaluated via a recurrence relation given in \cite{Dunster:2024:AZB}.

 The purpose of this paper is to provide error bounds for a truncated version of (\ref{eq1.2}).
 Sharp, simple and useful error bounds for the well-known expansions \cite[Eqs.
 10.21.19 and 10.21.32]{NIST:DLMF}, where only one of $m$ and $\nu$ is permitted to be large, were proven by Nemes \cite{Nemes:2021:PTC} ($m \in \mathbb{Z}^{+}$ and $\nu \in (-\tfrac{1}{2},\tfrac{1}{2}) $), and Qu and Wong \cite{Qu:1999:BPU} ($\nu \in (0, \infty)$ with $m$ bounded).
 See also references therein for earlier results in both cases.
+For discussions on the significance of explicit error bounds in asymptotic approximations see \cite{Olver:1980:AEB} and \cite{Wong:1980:EBA}.

-Our main result is given by \cref{thm:main} below, which we prove at the end of this section.
-The proof primarily utilises \cref{thm:AiryError} which is proven in \cref{sec2}, \cref{thm:e_bold} which is proven in \cref{sec3}, as well as \cref{thm:hethcote,thm:QuWong}, the proofs of which are given in the papers by Hethcote \cite{Hethcote:1970:EBA}, and Qu and Wong \cite{Qu:1999:BPU}, respectively.
-In this section we also state a number of lemmas which we shall use, and the proofs of these are deferred to \cref{secA}.
+Our main result is given by \cref{thm:main} below, which we prove in \cref{sec2}.
+The proof primarily utilises \cref{thm:AiryError} which is proven in \cref{sec3}, \cref{thm:e_bold} which is proven in \cref{sec4}, as well as \cref{thm:hethcote,thm:QuWong}, the proofs of which are given in the papers by Hethcote \cite{Hethcote:1970:EBA}, and Qu and Wong \cite{Qu:1999:BPU}, respectively.
+In this and the next sections we also state a number of lemmas which we shall use, and the proofs of these are deferred to \cref{secA}.

 Returning to the expansion (\ref{eq1.2}), in order to describe the coefficients we first define

 This is the Liouville variable that is used in the standard Airy function approximations of Bessel functions (see \cite[Chap.
 11]{Olver:1997:ASF}).
 Principal branches are taken in (\ref{eq1.3}) so that the interval $1 \leq z < \infty$ is mapped to $-\infty < \zeta \leq 0$.
 Further, $\zeta$ is analytic at $z=1$, which is a turning point of the equation which is satisfied by $J_{\nu}(\nu z)$, namely